 Hare-Conditioned.
 A minor masterpiece from 1945, featuring a department store manager Bugs says reminds him of “Da Great Gildersneeze.”
 The Harold Peary sound-alike voice was the work of an un-credited Dick Nelson.

 Bugs looks fetching, but his color sense leaves a great deal to be desired.

 Trap Happy Porky (1945) a very funny Jones short anatomizing the pig’s increasing frustration with his un-welcome guests.
-Not nearly as great as the similarly-themed Clampett masterpiece Kitty Kornered a year later (and which featured an embryonic Sylvester) but awfully good on its own terms.
+Not nearly as great as the similarly-themed Clampett masterpiece Kitty Kornered a year later (and which featured an embryonic Sylvester) but, on its own terms, awfully good.

 Hair-Raising Hare (1946): The placard sign, mostly (but not always) for silent characters like the Coyote, was another Jones trademark, borrowed from Tex Avery but refined; where Avery used them to indicate spot-gags (“This is an electric eel”) Jones put them to use in heightening and further illuminating character.

 A Feather in His Hare (1948) features a newly stream-lined Bugs doing battle with a notably dim-witted Native, the Elmer Fudd of the bow-hunting set.

-Haredevil Hare: Jones’ growing mastery of poses for comic and psychological impact is manifest in these reaction shots, as Bugs reacts to landing on “da moon.”
+Haredevil Hare: Jones’ growing mastery of poses for comic and psychological impact is manifest in these reaction shots, as Bugs realizes he’s landed on “da moon.”

 With Mike Maltese now firmly-ensconced as Jones’ story writer, the great glory days begin.